 Autumn’s Reminders to Let Go

-Prayer is not inactivity for this girl.
+Prayer is not passivity for me.

 Paul talks about it in Philippians as an emptying, which makes so much sense to me.
 As I grow older and wiser, I find that emptying myself (in meditation for example or prayer) is a powerful surrender.